Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 - Compare the pH.
 After the temperature has equalized, test the pH of both the tub and the bag.
 The difference cannot be greater than 0.2.
 If that's the case, add a small amount from the tub to the bag and test again.
 Repeat until the readings are the same or below 0.2.

-- After 20 minutes, the koi can be released.
+- After 20 minutes, release the koi.
 Don't turn the bag upside down.
 To prevent pathogens from entering your tub, it's better to lift the koi out by hand.
 Don't use a towel as it could remove the fish's protective coat.
 For that reason, make sure your hands are wet, before gently sliding your hands under the koi.
 If possible, do it as low as possible in the tub and near the side to prevent the fish from landing on the ground should it wrestle free.

 - Once the koi is in the quarantine tub, cover it with netting and turn off any lights.
 Leave your new pet alone for a few hours to settle in.
 (Of course, you can discreetly peek now and again!).